Regional Museum of Michoacán, Dr. Nicolás León Calderón

 Highlights

-- Family-friendly exhibits and hands-on stations
+- Family-friendly displays and clear signage

 At a Glance